bartstc/comfy-rooms-booking-app/README.md

 # Comfy Rooms

-Fullstack project wriiten in React and Express.
-The application is used to search for room offers and to book them after creating an account. the logged in user has access to the management panel of his orders.
+Fullstack project written in React and Express.
+The application is used to search for room offers and to book them after creating an account.
+The logged in user has access to the management panel of his orders.
 You can also create a special account to add and manage your own offers.

 ![ggg](https://user-images.githubusercontent.com/42715741/60240392-14604e80-98b1-11e9-8ea8-1ad8431626b9.png)